crescolincs/engineering-manufacturing/content/_index.md

      ctatext: about Lincolnshire’s advanced engineering & manufacturing workforce, education and skills
    - heading: Sites and Properties for Advanced Engineering & Manufacturing Businesses in Lincolnshire
      image: aem-4.jpg
-     lead: 'Greater Lincolnshire offers a range of high-quality, industrial sites and property solutions for investing advanced engineering and manufacturing businesses, including:'
+     lead: 'Lincolnshire offers a range of high-quality, industrial sites and property solutions for investing advanced engineering and manufacturing businesses, including:'
      body: >-
            - Ready-to-go sites for built-to-suit prime properties